Skip to main content

 and the new ticket is more expensive...

-1. Cancel the original registration.
-Don't charge a cancellation fee.
+1. Cancel the original registration and select full refund (default).
 The system will create a credit for the amount they've already paid.

 2. Re-register them under the new ticket and create an invoice.
 Click "Save & Close" (not Save & Send) so this invoice is not sent to the attendee.